havr67/mangosense271/README.md

 ## Apr 4, 2022
 Team meating notes after check-in with Regina Food Bank:
 - Keep exploring and testing API
-- Start documenting the configuration we used and how it works
+- Started documenting the configuration we used and how it works

-## Apr 6, 2022
+## Apr 4, 2022
-- Explored and tested the chatbot system using JSON API
+Last Team meating:
-  - Retrieving user information after the sign-up (successfully done)
+- Finished up the Project report
-  - Log-in process with email and name (still progressing)
+- Organized Team GitHub page